sccn/eeglab/README.md

 # To use EEGLAB:

+1. Start Matlab

-1. Use Matlab to navigate to the folder containing EEGLAB you have just downloaded
+2. Use Matlab to navigate to the folder containing EEGLAB you have just downloaded

-2. Then start Matlab and type >> eeglab
+3. Type "eeglab" at the Matlab command prompt ">>" and press enter

 3. Open the main EEGLAB tutorial page (http://sccn.ucsd.edu/wiki/EEGLAB_Wiki)